Traffic generation doesn’t need to be difficult, overly complicated, or confusing.

-I hope this traffic article was helpful, useful, and most importantly… actionable.
+I hope this traffic generate article was helpful, useful, and most importantly… actionable.

-To conclude, you can redefine how you create traffic by using the collateral traffic method, but it will only work if you have already optimized your site for the search engines (specifically Google).
+To conclude, you can redefine how you generate traffic by using the collateral traffic generation method, but it will only work if you have already optimized your site for the search engines (specifically Google).

 Traffic Generation Review:

-- Always Use WordPress (and focus on speed)
+- Always Use WordPress (and optimize for speed)

 - Switch to Https (secure connection)